syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-to-PDF-in-Windows-Forms.md

 using Syncfusion.DocIO;
 using Syncfusion.DocIO.DLS;
-using Syncfusion.OfficeChart
-using Syncfusion.DocToPDFConverter
+using Syncfusion.DocToPDFConverter;
-using Syncfusion.OfficeChartToImageConverter
+using Syncfusion.OfficeChartToImageConverter;
-using Syncfusion.Pdf
+using Syncfusion.Pdf;
 {% endhighlight %}

 {% endtabs %}